Coronavirus: What You Need to Know, What You Can Do

 Member Best Practices

-The following is a list of best practices compiled by NGA.
+NGA has compiled the following list of common practices that members have shared with us.
 Remember, communication with your customers and employees is paramount.

 - Communicate with your customers the steps your business is taking to protect against COVID-19

-- Educate employees and customers on CDC-recommended hygiene procedures
+- Educate employees and customers on CDC-recommended hygiene procedures, including considerations of wearing a face mask.

 - Institute additional mandatory cleaning or sanitizing schedules and directions around stores